Linuxfabrik/monitoring-plugins/check-plugins/mysql-query/README.md

 Connects to a MySQL/MariaDB database and runs configurable SQL queries for warning and critical conditions.
 The query result - either a row count or a specific value - is checked against Nagios range expressions.
 This is useful for custom application-level monitoring where standard MySQL checks do not apply.

-**Data Collection:**

-* Connects to the MySQL/MariaDB server using the provided credentials
-* Executes the `SELECT` statement(s) provided via `--warning-query` and/or `--critical-query`
-* Result tables are shown in the output (truncated to the first 5 and last 5 rows if more than 10 rows are returned)

 **Important Notes:**

 * See [additional notes for all mysql monitoring plugins](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-MYSQL.md)